-An extremely rare Toyota 2000GT will be included as part of the Elkhart Collection offered for sale without almost any reserve at the collection facility in Elkhart, Indiana.
+An extremely rare Toyota 2000GT will be included as part of the Elkhart Collection offered for sale without any reserve at the collection facility in Elkhart, Indiana.

 The stunning and highly desirable Toyota 2000GT is one of only 62 original left-hand-drive, U.S.-market examples and has been kept for over 30 years by original owner and famed American racer Otto Linton.